sr-murthy/financial-services-register-api/docs/sources/usage.rst

    >>> client.search_prn('jupiter asia')
    Traceback (most recent call last):
    ...
-   fs_register_api_client.api.FSRegisterApiResponseException: Multiple funds returned.
+   financial_services_register_api.api.FinancialServicesRegisterApiResponseException: Multiple funds returned.
 The fund name needs to be more precise.
 If you are unsure of the results please use the common search endpoint
    #
    >>> client.search_prn('a nonexistent fund')
    Traceback (most recent call last):
    ...
-   fs_register_api_client.api.FSRegisterApiResponseException: No data found in FSR API response.
+   financial_services_register_api.api.FinancialServicesRegisterApiResponseException: No data found in FSR API response.
 Please check the search parameters and try again.

 .. _usage.firms: